 where $\e(t)\in \mathbb{R}^n$ and

-From the definition of $\e(t)$, it is clear that if the error system \eqref{eq:main-E} is exponentially stable, then the drive system \eqref{eq:main-D} and the response system \eqref{eq:main-R} are exponentially lag synchronized.
+From the definition of $\e(t)$, it is clear that if the error system \eqref{eq:main-E} is exponentially stable, then the drive system \eqref{eq:main-D} and the response system \eqref{eq:main-R} are exponentially lag-synchronized.
 Therefore, our goal is to show the exponential stability of the error system \eqref{eq:main-E}.

 To deal with the lag delay, we set $\x(s) = \phi(-\t)$ for all $s \in [-\t-\beta, -\t]_\mathbb{T}$ and

 then, we can define the initial condition for the error system \eqref{eq:main-E} as follows